htunnicliff/next-api-middleware/README.md

 import { use } from "next-api-middleware";
 import cors from "cors";

-const withMiddleware = use(
+// Create a wrapper function that executes middleware
-  async (req, res, next) => {
+// before and after an API route request const withMiddleware = use( async (req, res, next) => {
     console.log("Do work before the request");